yvonne-h1/h1-theme-template/README.md

 When you run `npm run start` the work files will be watched for change and an [Shopify development theme](https://shopify.dev/themes/tools/cli#development-themes) will be created.
 The theme/assets folder is not rebuilt from scratch.
 We configured the development themes with editor syncing.
 This means that all your changes made inside the customizer from your development theme will be synced to your local data JSON files.

 With `npm run start:dev` or `npm run start:stage` you can shortcut the prompt and directly use the dev or stage environment.
-We don't create this command for live environments.

 ---

 ## Deploying

-Rollup.js is responsible for the build and watching the process of all CSS / JS and assets.
-On every production build the theme/assets folder will be cleaned up and rebuilt again with the files inside the dev/assets, dev/js, and dev/scss folders.
-We use the .env file to manage the different deploy environments.
+Rollup.js is tasked with handling the building and monitoring of all CSS, JS, and assets.
+During each production build, the theme/assets folder is cleared and then reconstructed using the files from the dev/assets, dev/js, and dev/scss folders.
+Our deployment environments are managed through the .env file.

 ### Managing environments

-The .env file holds all the stores/environments where the storefront is used.
-Think about the dev, stage, and live environments.
-Since we use [Shopify CLI 3](https://shopify.dev/docs/themes/tools/cli) it's needed to prompt each CLI command for the store you want to use.
-When you use one of the CLI commands from the package.json you will be asked which store you want to use from the .env file.
-The file shops.js in your root is responsible for the options available.
+The .env file serves as a repository for all the stores/environments where the storefront is utilized.
+These environments typically include the development (dev), staging (stage), and live environments.
+We rely on [Shopify CLI 3](https://shopify.dev/docs/themes/tools/cli) and it necessitates requesting the store information with each CLI command.
+Consequently, when running CLI commands specified in the package.json, you will be prompted to select the store from the options listed in the .env file.
+The file shops.js in the root directory is responsible for managing and providing these available store options.

-_Note that the .env file is pushed to Git.
-It's common to use the .env files also  for secret keys and to not push it to Git.
-We only use it to show the stores that are using this theme.
-That's why we push it to Git
+It's important to note that although the .env file is pushed to Git, it is commonly used for storing secret keys that should not be shared publicly.
+However, in our case, we only utilize it to display the stores that are currently using this theme.
+Hence, we deliberately push the .env file to Git for this specific purpose.

 ### Deploy commands

-For deploying themes we have a few commands.
-These are the most important.
+We have a set of essential commands for deploying themes, each serving a distinct purpose:

-- `npm run start:pull` Is used to pull a theme with all data saved inside the JSON files.
+- `npm run start:pull`: This command allows you to pull a theme along with all the data saved inside the JSON files.
+It retrieves the theme and its associated data from a target store.
-- `npm run start:push` Is used to push your code changes to an existing theme without the data saved inside the JSON files.
+- `npm run start:push`: When you run this command, your code changes are pushed to an existing theme.
+However, this process does not affect the data stored inside the JSON files, ensuring that no valuable data is overwritten during the update.
-- `npm run start:upload` Is used to upload a new theme to a store with all your code changes including the data saved inside the JSON files.
+- `npm run start:upload`: For uploading a completely new theme to a store, including all your code changes and the data saved inside the JSON files, you can use this command.
+It's particularly useful when deploying a fresh theme to a store.

-_All templates are JSON files, where each template has its own settings stored in this specific JSON file.
-All template JSON files are therefore ignored in the pull and push process to make sure no changes are overwritten on either side.
+Each template is represented by a JSON file, and each of these JSON files stores specific settings relevant to its corresponding template.
+To safeguard against unintended data loss or conflicts, the pull and push processes intentionally ignore the template JSON files, ensuring that no critical changes are accidentally overwritten on either side during deployment.

 ---

 ## Rules for writing code

-- Code is written to last.
-Use comments as much as possible and don't use hacks to fix issues.
-- Use sections and blocks to allow the client the freedom to adjust their theme.
-- Don't use third-party libraries, unless absolutely necessary.
-- DRY coding.
-Use snippets for repeating code.
+- `Sustainable Code`: Prioritize writing code that is durable and maintainable over time.
+To achieve this, extensively use comments to document the code's functionality, making it easier for others to understand and modify in the future.
+Avoid resorting to quick fixes or hacks to address issues.
+- `Modularity`: Design the code in a modular manner, using sections and blocks.
+This approach empowers the client to have greater flexibility in adjusting and customizing their theme according to their needs and preferences.
+- `Minimal Third-Party Dependencies`: Whenever possible, refrain from using third-party libraries unless they are absolutely necessary.
+Relying on fewer external dependencies reduces the risk of potential compatibility issues and security vulnerabilities.
+- `DRY Coding`: Emphasize the "Don't Repeat Yourself" (DRY) principle.
+Utilize code snippets for repetitive tasks to ensure a more efficient and maintainable codebase.
+By reusing code, you minimize duplication and potential inconsistencies.

+By adhering to these principles, the codebase will be more organized, comprehensible, and adaptable, benefiting both developers and clients in the long run.

+## Javascript

+- JS is written in vanilla javascript.
+Don NOT use jQuery in your project.
+- Javascript should be only loaded inside the section where it's needed, except for the global.js javascript.
+- We prefer to write javascript in [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+- JS is optimized by [TerserJS](https://github.com/terser/terser).
+Modern JS is the rule.
+- Eslint is used to check your javascript code for mistakes and typos.
+- Prettier formats your javascript code on safe.
+- Third-party javascript needed for the frontend in the project is added to the dependencies inside the package.json or inside the dev/assets/js/ext folder.
+Be careful with third-party apps that include jQuery.

+## Styles

+We use [tailwind](https://tailwindcss.com/docs/) for the theme styling.
-### Styles
+### Tailwind and Layers

-- We prefer to use mostly Tailwind classes and work **utility first**.
+- We prefer to use Tailwind classes and work **utility first**.
 - To prevent CLS we write all our layout, spacing, sizing, and font classes directly on the Liquid.
 This can be done by using format container, site center, site spacing classes or one of the Tailwind classes.
 - We apply [BEM](https://getbem.com/) classes to every element for readability and to find things back.
 It can be that no style is applied on this class.
 - We work mobile-first.
 Use @screen md { ... your css } and md:[your-class] to define CSS on breakpoints.
 More info: [screen directive](https://Tailwindcss.com/docs/functions-and-directives) and [customize screens](https://Tailwindcss.com/docs/screens)